 The Quality Assurance Plan shall list the applicable and reference documents in support of the generation of the document.

-Quality Assurance management
+Quality Assurance management and general requirements

 The Quality Assurance Plan shall describe the activities to be applied to fulfil the applicable quality assurance management requirements defined in ECSS-Q-ST-20 clause 5.1.

+The Quality Assurance Plan shall describe the activities to be applied to fulfil the applicable general Quality assurance defined in ECSS-Q-ST-20 clause 5.2.

-5.2QA requirements for design and verification
+QA requirements for design and verification

 The Quality Assurance Plan shall describe the activities to be applied to fulfil the applicable Quality assurance requirements for design and verification defined in ECSS-Q-ST-20 clause 5.3.